waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observation:** The `auto_switcher` tool failed because the cursor's starting position in the party menu was not what I assumed it would be after a Pokémon fainted.
 - **Hypothesis:** The cursor position in the party menu (when forced to switch) has specific, predictable logic.
 It may default to the first non-fainted Pokémon in the list, or the Pokémon in the slot following the fainted one.
 - **Test Plan:** After the Elite Four, I will enter wild battles and systematically test different scenarios (e.g., first Pokémon faints, middle Pokémon faints) to observe and document the cursor's default position.
 This is critical for improving my battle automation tools.

-# VII.
-Future Development Ideas

-## A. Agent Concepts
-- **Training Advisor Agent:** An agent that analyzes my entire collection of Pokémon (party and PC) against known future challenges (e.g., the rest of the Elite Four, the Champion) to recommend a long-term training plan.
-It would identify key Pokémon to level up and suggest target levels, helping to streamline grinding and preparation.

-## B. Tool Concepts
-- **Auto Party Reorderer:** A tool to automate the sequence of button presses required to move a specific Pokémon to the lead position in the party menu.

-## D. Reflection-Based Corrections (Turn 156380)
-- **Inefficient Tool Debugging (Unverified Assumptions):** The repeated failures of the `auto_attacker` tool were caused by a flawed debugging process.
-I incorrectly assumed the move menu was a 2x2 grid without performing a simple in-game test to verify this assumption.
-This led to wasted turns implementing a faulty 'fix' that had to be reverted. **Correction:** I must verify core game mechanics with simple, direct tests before designing or modifying tools that rely on those mechanics.

-# VIII.
-Planned Tool Improvements

-- **Merge `type_map_generator` and `battle_data_extractor`:** To improve efficiency and reduce the number of actions per turn, I will merge the functionality of the `type_map_generator` directly into the `battle_data_extractor` tool.
-The hardcoded dictionary of known types can be placed inside the extractor, eliminating the need for a separate tool call.
-This will be implemented after the current Elite Four challenge is complete.